 2020 Summer Global Leadership Seminar

-Registration for this program is now closed.
-If you are interested in participating, please reach out directly to Eric Bumbaca, Director of Student Programs, at firstname.lastname@example.org
+If you have any follow-up questions regarding this program, please reach out to Eric Bumbaca, Director of Student Programs, at firstname.lastname@example.org

 The 2020 Summer Global Leadership Seminar, entitled Election 2020: U.S. Foreign Policy and America's Role in the World is a week-long summer institute open to all rising high school sophomores, juniors and seniors.
 This year’s seminar will seek to advance students’ understanding of several critical global challenges facing the winner of the 2020 U.S. presidential election.

-Using the links on the right side of this page, please take a minute to explore our list of program resources.
-These include, General Program Resources, which includes interesting articles and videos as primer's for each program day, our Crisis Simulation Briefing Paper, Program Book, and Debate Outline.
+Use the links on the top-right side of this page to explore some post-program materials, including Expert Speaker Briefing Presentations.
+The links on the bottom-right side of this page are our program resources.
+These include General Program Resources, which feature interesting articles and videos as primers for each program day, our Crisis Simulation Briefing Paper, Program Book, and Debate Outline and Resources.

 Questions?
 Please reach out directly to Eric Bumbaca, Director of Student Programs, at email@example.com